HVAC systems for hotels: 5 things to consider

 HVAC systems for hotels help designing cx

-Nowadays consumers have hundreds of choices.
+Nowadays, consumers have hundreds of choices.
 When looking for a vacation or a business stay, consumers look at what a property will offer and how comfortable they will feel.
-Hotels, then, need to make a memorable impression for guests to first choose that property and then come back again.
+Hotels, then, need to make a memorable impression for guests to choose that property and then come back again.

-HVAC systems are definitely important for hotels that aim at being responsive to customers’ comfort expectations.
-Are important for all those who aim to create that perfect comfort which will help making customer experience memorable.
-HVAC systems, though, can also have a significant impact on buildings operating costs and on profits.
-For this reason, in this article we want to discuss five aspects that might be worth taking into account when designing a HVAC system for a hotel.
+HVAC systems are important for hotels that aim at being responsive to customers’ comfort expectations.
+Are important for all those who aim to create that perfect comfort which will help make the customer experience memorable.
+HVAC systems, though, can also have a significant impact on buildings' operating costs and on profits.
+For this reason, in this article, we want to discuss five aspects that might be worth taking into account when designing an HVAC system for a hotel.

-Are you working on a HVAC project for the hospitality sector?
+Are you working on an HVAC project for the hospitality sector?
 Get our experts' support here.

 1 - Hot sanitary water

-In fact, hotels' need for comfort cooling throughout the year can be used to produce hot sanitary water as well.
-That can be possible thanks to the total heat recovery option.
+Hotels' need for comfort cooling throughout the year can be used to produce hot sanitary water as well.
+That is possible thanks to the total heat recovery option.
 Hotels hosting events, for instance, or hotels working with a significant number of business guests using conference rooms and meeting rooms.
 All those circumstances can require cooling even in the half-seasons and in winter.
-That allows to use total heat recovery to produce hot sanitary water all year round, clearly making the most of the heat recovery process during the summer, but still benefiting from it during the rest of the year.
+That allows the use of total heat recovery to produce hot sanitary water all year round, clearly making the most of the heat recovery process during the summer but still benefiting from it during the rest of the year.

-Check out our brand new product finder to know more about our products featuring the total heat recovery option.
+Check out our brand new product finder to learn more about our products featuring the total heat recovery option.

 2 - Low noise